catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

 Command line interface (CLI)
 ############################

-The Catalyst Cloud CLI is a tool that allows you to easily interact with the cloud APIs using the command line.
+The Sky TV CLI is a tool that allows you to easily interact with the cloud APIs using the command line.

 .. toctree::